christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 4: Key Historical Figures & Their Aliases\
 4.1 The Primordial Patriarch: Ateas the Scythian\
 4.2 Later Dragon Bloodline Descendants\
-Chapter 5: The Asii Satrapies: A Comprehensive Directory\
+5: The Asii Satrapies: A Comprehensive Directory\
-Chapter 6: The Dragon Cult\
+6: The Dragon Cult\
 6.1 The Swastika

 **Part 3: The Alexandrian Synthesis**